atharvnikam38/AirCanvas/README.md

 Drawing on Computers using Gestures

-This project is a part of Intelligent Computing Course (CSE-342) at IIT BHU, for the odd semester 2021-2022.
+This is our Mini Project for the even semester 2024-2025.

 ## Features